luna-nightbyte/ML-process/README.md

 # ML (Model learning) Processing

 This is a project created to automate some tasks for YOLO object detection models.
 Run a docker app on a video and generate dataset for docker training app.
 Or run object detection on input folder/webcam/external camera.

-Probably possible to tweak to input a video stream from a local ip camera as well.

-*Note: Always verify any atuo generated annotations using a software like [LabelImg](https://github.com/HumanSignal/labelImg)*

 ## Prerequisites